BUNPC/DynamicSpeckleModel/README.md

 Notes:

-Calculate the speckle size from spcalculator.m and input the sSize in the DSM.m code.
+Calculate the speckle size from sSize_Calculator.m and input the sSize value in the DSM.m code.

 Updated 01/09/2021